mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/platform-architecture.md

 ### 2.4 What Is the Build Server? {#build-server}

 The Build Server creates deployment packages from artifacts (such as models, style sheets, and custom Java classes) in the app project on the Team Server, where all the application artifacts are versioned and stored in project folders.
-The Build Server is triggered by the Cloud Portal or from the Mendix Runtime.
+The Build Server is triggered by the Developer Portal or from the Mendix Runtime.
 The Build Server also performs package validation and determines if the specific build is a deployable package.

 ### 2.5 What Is MxID? {#mxid}